Oskar Peterlini: Life

-Peterlini was born on 19 September 1950 in Bolzano South Tyrol and lives today in the village of Bronzolo.
-He studied Economics at the Universities of Modena and Innsbruck, and graduated in Business Management at the University of Venice "Ca' Foscari", and specialized in Portfolio Management at the New York New York Institute of Finance.
-Recently he was awarded the Doctor in Social and economic science at the Faculty of Political science and Social sciences of the University of Innsbruck.
-He achieved his PhD with a Thesis about the Italian Constitutional reform and its impact on the special autonomies and with a research project about the electoral systems and their effect on linguistic minorities.

-The brother of Oskar Peterlini is the journalist Hans Karl Peterlini.
+Peterlini was born on 19 September 1950 in Bozen-Bolzano, South Tyrol, and lives today in the village of Branzoll-Bronzolo.
+He studied Law and Economics at the Universities of Modena and Innsbruck, and graduated in Business Management at the University of Venice "Ca' Foscari", and specialized in Portfolio Management at the New York City New York Institute of Finance.
+In 2010 he was awarded the Doctor in Social and economic science at the Faculty of Political science and Social sciences of the University of Innsbruck.
+He achieved his PhD with a Thesis about the Italian Constitutional reform and its impact on the special autonomies and with a research project about the electoral systems and their effect on linguistic minorities.In 2023, he achieved the Habilitation in Political Science with a thesis submitted to the University of Rostock on the topic of "Autonomy as a peace solution".
+The brother of Oskar Peterlini is the journalist and Professor of Educational Sciences at the University of Klagenfurt Hans Karl Peterlini.
 Oskar has four children.

 Career

 Peterlini was from 1972 to 1979, first secretary then leader of the youth movement Junge Generation of the Südtiroler Volkspartei.
-He was elected 1978 as youngest member to the Regional Parliament of Trentino-Alto Adige/Südtirol and the Provincial Parliament Lantag of South Tyrol.
+He was elected 1978 as youngest member to the Regional Parliament of Trentino-Alto Adige/Südtirol and the Provincial Parliament, Landtag (Südtirol). of South Tyrol.
 Peterlini was a member of the regional Parliament from 1978 till 1998 and served as its president from 1988 to 1998.
 He was chairman of the Budget and Economic Legislative Committee from 1983 to 1993.
 Among his achievements were an innovative law for the youth (Jugendförderungsgesetz), one for family support and the first Italian law for animal protection.
-His most important work was the creation of a complementary pension system called Pens Plan for inhabitants of the Trentino South-Tyrol Region, whose activities he developed and coordinated starting from 1989.

-In 2001 he was elected to the Italian Senate as representative of the Südtiroler Volkspartei in an electoral cooperation with the Ulivo party.
+His most important work was the creation of a complementary pension system called Pens Plan for inhabitants of the Trentino South-Tyrol Region, whose activities he developed and coordinated starting from 1989.In 2001, he was elected to the Italian Senate as representative of the Südtiroler Volkspartei in an electoral cooperation with the Ulivo party.
 He was re-elected in 2006 in cooperation with Romano Prodis coalition and 2008 in cooperation with the Partito Democratico, which itself is a successor party to the Ulivo and the Unione of Prodi parties: 2001 (SVP-Ulivo), 2006 (SVP-Unione) and 2008 (SVP-Autonomie).

 He has been the President of the parliamentary group "Per le Autonomie" from 2006 to 2008.
 From 2001 to 2006 he has been member of the presidency of the legislative Committee for Welfare, from 2008 to 2013 also for School and Culture, and from 2006 to 2013 a member (at times Deputy Member) of the Committee for Constitutional Affairs of the Italian Senate.
 He is member of the parliamentary delegation of the Central European Initiative and President of its Cultural Commission.